Sandra Morgan: National selection

 Under Guthrie's coaching, Morgan quickly became one of the fastest junior swimmers in the state, winning the under-14 110-yard and 55-yard freestyle, as well as the 110-yard butterfly at the New South Wales Championships in 1956.
 She went on to win the junior 110-yard freestyle at the Australian Championships, despite causing two false starts.
 After the national titles, she represented Marrickville Junior Girls' High School and won the State Combined High School Championship in the 110-yard freestyle.

 Although her times were among the fastest in the country, Morgan's youth prevented selection for the Olympic training squad.
 However, the Australian Swimming Union allowed her to join the squad for training in Townsville at her own expense.
 Her family was unable to meet these costs, but a fundraising campaign by the Bankstown community allowed her to make the trip.
-Training in the Tobruk Memorial Baths alongside swimmers such as Crapp, Alva Colquhoun, Faith Leech and Dawn Fraser, Morgan's times steadily improved.
+Morgan trained in the Tobruk Memorial Baths alongside swimmers such as Crapp, Alva Colquhoun, Faith Leech and Dawn Fraser, and her times steadily improved.
 The team were expected to swim three times a day, totalling more than 16 km.
 However, Morgan was not regarded as a likely selection in the final team.

 Following the training camp, a series of selection trials were held in Brisbane and Melbourne.
 In three 100-metre races, Morgan came third, fifth and fourth respectively, with a best time of 1 minute 7.3 seconds.
 She recorded a best performance of third in a time of 5 minutes 10.0 seconds in the 400-metre freestyle behind Crapp and Fraser.
 Australia was entitled to three representatives in each individual event, thus allowing Morgan to compete in her first Olympics.
 Morgan missed out in the 100-metre freestyle as Fraser, Crapp and Leech were selected, but she gained an individual berth in the 400-metre along with Fraser and Crapp.
 She was one of six swimmers selected for the 4×100-metre freestyle relay squad, the first from Australia to compete at Olympic level.
 Morgan was placed under substantial pressure by media commentary that regarded her as the weak link in the relay team.